* GSK says investigating alleged “improper conduct” in Iraq

 * Allegations relate to small number of staff in country

-* Iraq issue follows claims of extensive corruption in China
+* Iraq issue follows claims of extensive corruption in China (Fixes typo in first paragraph)

 By Ben Hirschler